 Detraining is the partial or complete loss of training-induced adaptations, in response to an insufficient training stimulus.
 Detraining characteristics may be different depending on the duration of training cessation or insufficient training.

-Squat strength of Olympic Weightlifters declined approximately 10% in after 4 weeks of cessation of weight training.
+Squat strength of Olympic Weightlifters declined approximately 10% after 4 weeks of cessation of weight training.

 Hakkinen K, Komi PV (1985).
-Changes in electrical and mechanical behaviour of leg extensor muscles during heavy resistance strength training.
+Changes in the electrical and mechanical behavior of leg extensor muscles during heavy resistance strength training.
 Scandinavian Journal of Sports Science 7: 55-64.

 Detraining can result in a decrease in muscle mass.

 American College of Sports Medicine.
 ACSM's Resource Manual for Guidelines for Exercise Testing and Prescription, 2005